Varadpensalwar/VaradGPT-Bot/README.md

 ## ✨ Features

 - **Conversational AI**: Powered by OpenAI GPT for natural, context-aware chat.
-- **Timezone & City Utilities**: Users can set their city/timezone and get local time/date info.
 - **Voice Message Transcription**: Converts Telegram voice messages to text using OpenAI Whisper.
 - **Birthday Reminders**: Users can set and be greeted on their birthday.
 - **Festive Greetings**: Sends special greetings on holidays and festivals.
-- **English-only, clean, and privacy-friendly**: No language selection, no feedback logging, and no external data storage.

 ---